nuttytree/ESPHome-Devices/README.md

 Home Assistant is open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.
 For more information check out [Home-Assistant.io](https://www.home-assistant.io/).

+## Folder Structure
+* `build` - Technically not included in the repo but all of my devices are configured with this as their build path
+* `components` - Custom components
+* `custom` - Other custom code that are not components
+* `devices` - Yaml files for my devices
+* `other` - Other misc files
+* `packages` - Shared packages used by my devices
+* `scripts` - Couple of PowerShell scripts for managing the repo

+## Secrets Management
+You will notice that throughout the various folders I have secrets.yaml files.
+These files all do an include of the secrets.yaml file in the root folder (that for obvious reasons is not included in the repo).
+On my computer the secrets.yaml file in the root folder is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to a file in my OneDrive folder.
+This way I have multiple backups of this file and don't have to worry about losing it and getting locked out of all my devices.

 ## Custom Components
 I have been working on updating most of my custom code into components that can easily be pulled directly from GitHub into your device configuration using the [external components](https://esphome.io/components/external_components.html) component.
 I have run into frequent issues with changes in ESPHome breaking my components so I am now tagging my repo with the version of ESPHome it is compatible with.
 I generally upgrade pretty quickly so as soon as I have confirmed things are working and/or made the neccessary changes I will add a tag for the new version of ESPHome.
+While I primarily design these components for my own personal use cases I hope that at least some of them are useful for others.
+If you are using one of my components and have an enhancement/feature you would like to see feel free to add an issue and I will see what I can do to get it added.

 ### Binary Light With Power
 This an enhanced version of the standard [binary light](https://esphome.io/components/light/binary.html) component that adds an option to include a sensor to report current power usage based on a configured wattage of the light(s) it controls.
 More details on how to use this component are available [here](./components/binary_light_with_power/README.md).